Medical questions & health advice by board certified doctors

-"What is rapid cycling?
+"What is rapid cycling?"

 My son has been diagnosed as bipolar.
 His doctor spoke to me of rapid cycling, but I'm not sure what that is.
 Could you give me more information?

 There are a few special considerations that are important with patients with rapid cycling bipolar disorder.
 It is more common for them to have long stretches of depression and to be misdiagnosed with depression rather than with bipolar disorder.
 They are also at a higher risk of suicide than people with regular bipolar disorder (probably because of the depression).
 Other than these considerations, however, the treatment of rapid cycling bipolar disorder is just the same as for patients with regular bipolar disorder and involves taking daily medications to stabilize the mood.
 As the disorder is chronic and usually lifelong, these medications must be taken consistently and for long periods of time, usually for the rest of patient's life.
 Your son should talk to his psychiatrist regularly about his condition.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.